tjgran01/GoodreadsEDA/docs/WRITEUP.md

 of whether or not they were given a screen adaptation.

-The findings posted above do not indicate that a clear effect exists over the entire dataset, at least not to a magnitude that warrants further investigation into how an author's other book's reviews are affected by the release of a film.
+The findings posted above do not indicate that a clear effect exists over the entire dataset, at least not to a magnitude that warrants further investigation into how an author's other book reviews are affected by the release of a film.

 Others using Goodreads.com as a sample should be aware of the potential skew within the data,